survivejs/webpack-book/manuscript/developing/04_linting.md

 If you execute `npm start` now and break a linting rule while developing, you should see that in the terminal output.

-W> Note that the webpack configuration lints only the application code we refer.
+W> Note that the webpack configuration lints only the application code you refer.
 If you want to lint webpack configuration itself, execute `npm run lint:js` separately.

 T> Attaching the linting process to Git through a prepush hook allows you to catch problems earlier. [pre-git](https://www.npmjs.com/package/pre-git) allows you to achieve this quickly.
 Doing this allows you to rebase your commits and fix possible problems early.